EISy-as-Py/hardy/README.md

  * Present a User Interface, to allow non-programmers to interact with and use the chosen classifier(s?) in their work.

  ## Use Cases:
- The package is designed to deal wiht a diverse set of labeled data.
+ The package is designed to deal with a diverse set of labeled data.
 These are some of the use cases we see benefitting from using the _HARDy_ package.

  <p align="center"><img src="https://github.com/EISy-as-Py/hardy/blob/master/doc/images/use_cases.PNG" width=500 alt="possible use cases for the HARDy package"/></p>